MiniWilford/it3048c-scripts/final_project/README.md

-# it3048c Final Project - "`Check temperatur, time, and Storage GUI`"
+# it3048c Final Project - "`Check temperature, time, and Storage GUI`"

 ## The Goal